-Welcome to Gaura Bhakti Rasa, the Yoga of divine love.
-Our divine chants from India, prema bhakti yoga and mantra meditation, is manifesting in Asia, Europe, North, Central and South American countries.
+Welcome to Gaura Bhakti Rasa, the yoga of divine love.
+Our divine chants from India, prema bhakti rasa and mantra meditation, is manifesting in Asia, Europe, North, Central and South American countries.
 We present a seven day seminar, a three day course and a one day workshop, that is bestowed in these countries in yoga centers, universities, cultural centers and private homes.

 The main focus of these teachings is to share with all the importance of discovering our real internal being.
 To offer an understanding of the importance of awaking our dormant spiritual consciousness, by the practice of mantra meditation and kirtan (divine chants in Sanskrit and Bengali).
 This is the main objective of these seminars and workshops.

 Everyone is looking for love, for happiness and for relationships.
 Nevertheless, we are searching for all these things in the wrong places.
 We are looking for these things outside of us, with imperfect people and imperfect senses.
 So the result will not be so good.
 Through this practice of mantra meditation, one will learn how to go deep within one self and fill the lotus of the heart with pure divine love and spiritual bliss.

 There are many different types of meditations and goals within these meditations.
 Some people meditate in the divine light and want to become that light.
-Others meditate in voidness and want to become void and empty; while others want to merge and become one with the impersonal aspect of God.
+Others meditate in voidness and want to become void and empty; while others want to be God, merging and becoming one with Him, with the impersonal aspect of God.